spring-projects/spring-integration-aws/README.md

 ## Amazon Simple Notification Service (SNS)

 Amazon SNS is a publish-subscribe messaging system that allows clients to publish notification to a particular topic.
-Other interested clients may subscribe using different protocols like HTTP/HTTPS, e-mail or an Amazon SQS queue to receive the messages.
+Other interested clients may subscribe using different protocols like HTTP/HTTPS, e-mail, or an Amazon SQS queue to receive the messages.
 Plus mobile devices can be registered as subscribers from the AWS Management Console.

 Unfortunately [Spring Cloud AWS][] doesn't provide flexible components which can be used from the channel adapter implementations, but Amazon SNS API is pretty simple, on the other hand.
-Hence Spring Integration AWS SNS Support is straightforward and just allows to provide channel adapter foundation for Spring Integration applications.
+Hence, Spring Integration AWS SNS Support is straightforward and just allows to provide channel adapter foundation for Spring Integration applications.

-Since e-mail, SMS and mobile devices subscription/unsubscription confirmation is out of the Spring Integration application scope and can be done only from the AWS Management Console, we provide only HTTP/HTTPS SNS endpoint in face of `SnsInboundChannelAdapter`.
+Since e-mail, SMS and mobile device subscription/unsubscription confirmation is out of the Spring Integration application scope and can be done only from the AWS Management Console, we provide only HTTP/HTTPS SNS endpoint in face of `SnsInboundChannelAdapter`.
 The SQS-to-SNS subscription can be done with the simple usage of `com.amazonaws.services.sns.util.Topics#subscribeQueue()`, which confirms subscription automatically.

 ### Inbound Channel Adapter

 The `SnsInboundChannelAdapter` (`<int-aws:sns-inbound-channel-adapter>`) is an extension of `HttpRequestHandlingMessagingGateway` and must be as a part of Spring MVC application.
 Its URL must be used from the AWS Management Console to add this endpoint as a subscriber to the SNS Topic.
 However before receiving any notification itself this HTTP endpoint must confirm the subscription.

 See `SnsInboundChannelAdapter` JavaDocs for more information.

 An important option of this adapter to consider is `handleNotificationStatus`.
 This `boolean` flag indicates if the adapter should send `SubscriptionConfirmation/UnsubscribeConfirmation` message to the `output-channel` or not.
 If that the `AwsHeaders.NOTIFICATION_STATUS` message header is present in the message with the `NotificationStatus` object, which can be used in the downstream flow to confirm subscription or not.
 Or "re-confirm" it in case of `UnsubscribeConfirmation` message.

-In addition the `AwsHeaders#SNS_MESSAGE_TYPE` message header is represent to simplify a routing in the downstream flow.
+In addition, the `AwsHeaders#SNS_MESSAGE_TYPE` message header is represented to simplify a routing in the downstream flow.

 The Java Configuration is pretty simple: